Firm Offer Contract: Everything You Need to Know

 If you decide to buy a car and offer the car dealership $1,000 as a down payment so the dealership will hold the car for you, that means you want an option contract.
 This is different than a firm offer because you must provide a down payment and the period of time for the agreement can go past 90 days.

 If you need help with a firm offer contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.